 Basic loss per share is computed by dividing loss attributable to common shareholders by the weighted average number of common shares outstanding during the period.
 The computation of diluted loss per share assumes the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would have a dilutive effect on loss per share.
 The dilutive effect of convertible securities is reflected in diluted earnings per share by application of the "if converted" method.
-The dilutive effect of outstanding options and warrants and their equivalents is reflected in diluted earnings per share by application of the treasury stock method.
+The dilutive effect of outstanding options and warrants and their equivalents is reflected in diluted loss per share.